Close ILTakeCare Suggestion

 Significance of insured declared value (IDV)

-The IDV is your bike’s current market value, or the maximum amount your insurer will pay if someone steals your bike or it's damaged beyond repair.
+The IDV is your bike’s current market value or the maximum amount your insurer will pay if someone steals your bike or it’s damaged beyond repair.
 When you renew your own damage (OD) or comprehensive bike insurance policy, the insurer calculates the premium based on the updated IDV, which is revised each year as the bike depreciates.
+As the bike gets older, its value reduces, and in turn, the claim amount you receive.

 Here’s a general idea of how depreciation affects your bike’s IDV: